digego/extempore/docs/type-system.rst

 In this example the closure ``ptr_test2`` takes no arguments, allocates some memory, sets a value into that memory location, then reads it back out.
-Notice that for both ``pref`` and ``pset!`` the index argument was zero—this means that we were storing and reading the value directly into the pointer (memory location) bound to ``a``.
+Notice that for both ``pref`` and ``pset!`` the index argument was zero---this means that we were storing and reading the value directly into the pointer (memory location) bound to ``a``.

 This is important (and useful) because the call to ``zalloc`` can